paperbenni/paperbenni.github.io/content/posts/lutris.md

 # Lutris problems

-Lutris is a lot older than Proton and other versions of Wine which actually work.
-It was originally meant to be a universal game launcher with simple installers for games for as many platforms as possible.
+Lutris is much older than Proton and other versions of Wine that actually work.
+It was originally meant to be a universal game launcher with simple installers for as many games and platforms as possible.